-You are in a search for a dental implant, but you don’t know which implant is the best for you.
+You are in a search for a dental implants, but you don’t know which implant is the best for you.
 What dental implant would be the best value for money?

 Stick with this post to find out.
 Types of dental implants available and their pros and cons are described here, so you can easily differentiate between them.